Height difference

 Person B

-Open on board
+Open full visual board

 How to measure